roura356a/csk/intl.en-US/solution/Blockchain solution/Configure and deploy blockchain network.md

         caExternalPortList: ["31054", "31064", "31074"]
         ordererExternalPortList: ["31050", "31060", "31070", "31080"]
         peerExternalGrpcPortList: ["31051", "31061", "31071", "31081", "31091", "31101"]
-        peerExternalEventPortList: ["31053", "31063", "31073", "31083", "31093", "31103"]
         ```

         Check if the Helm release of the blockchain network is successfully deployed.
 Run the following command to make sure the release status of the blockchain network is Deployed.

 3. Run the following command to check if all the node pods of the blockchain network are successfully running and make sure the status of all the pods in the blockchain network is Running.